Grifo89/alchemy_ethereum_bootcamp/week1/ecdsa-node/readme.md

 ### Accounts Generator

-In order to generate accounts to work with enter the following command being at server root:
+In order to generate accounts to work with, enter the following command from the server root:

 ```js
 node ./scripts/generate.js